 Light-weight tools are more ergonomically friendly than other heavier tools that require the use of both hands, or those that also require the use of the foot for implementation.
 To increase length and still keep the weight at a minimum, under two pounds, for example, is pushing the limits of ergonomic value.
 Eliminating the requirement of using your foot reduces stress even more and allows you to reach further from your path.
 Most tools with foot levers and moving parts are also heavier and more awkward to carry around than other tools.

-Several varieties of multi-prong weed pullers and weed poppers also compete for the back-saving market, with brands including Hound Dog Weed Hound, Fiskars Uproot Weeder, and others compared in the Weed Twisters Comparison section of this page.
+Several varieties of multi-prong weed pullers and weed poppers also compete for the back-saving market, with brands including Hound Dog Weed Hound, Fiskars Uproot Weeder, and others compared in the Weed Twisters Comparison section on the next page.
 These devices provide the convenience of a foot lever that presses the prongs together or lifts the prongs to grab the roots beneath the soil to a depth of about 3 - 4 inches.
 The main limitation of these tools is the length of the prongs which limits the depth of penetration and the size of the root that can be effectively removed.
 Compare this with some twisters that can reach deep into the soil for long roots as deep as 6-12 inches or more.
 If you have a lot of fairly small dandelions in your lawn, this type of tool could be a useful addition to your weeding tool arsenal.

 There are also a few larger tools of the weed popper class that are designed for extending a prong or set of tines deeply beneath the roots of larger plants with leverage for removal.
 The large weed poppers are heavier and costlier tools beyond the normal weed removal class that fall into the brush clearing category.
 Brush clearing tools are described in more depth below.

-| Short handle
+Short handle

 weeders are generally designed as very precise tools suitable for